-10 Tuition fee increases and your right to end your contract if your fees increase
+9 Tuition fee increases and your right to end your contract if your fees increase

-10.1 Most courses last several years and it is therefore likely that tuition fees will increase annually, reflecting the changes in costs of delivering your course and any changes in government policy or regulation.
+- 9.1 For new students, the level of the fees in the first year of your study at King's will be set out on our website and in your offer letter.
+Many programmes last several years, and it is very likely that tuition fees will increase annually, reflecting the changes in costs of delivering your programme and any changes in government policy or regulation.
 Cost increases take account of matters such as increased staffing costs, the need to maintain and renew King's facilities (for example, buildings, IT and library facilities) and inflation.
+King's therefore reserves the right to increase tuition fees annually to recognise these changes. - 9.2 Fee increases for certain Home and EU fee status students (undergraduate and PGCE students) are subject to regulatory control by the UK Government.
+Such increases are therefore subject to restrictions imposed by legislation or regulatory requirements.
+This may mean that higher tuition fee increases apply to Overseas fees status students than to Home and EU fee status students.
+For the avoidance of doubt, Home Island (Isle of Man, Guernsey and Jersey) students shall pay the same amount of tuition fees as Home fee status students. - 9.3 In any event, unless the increase is required to comply with legislation or regulatory requirements, a fee increase for current students shall not exceed a 5% (five percent) increase on the previous academic year's tuition fee for the programme in question. - 9.4 Where fee increases are applied, King's will give affected students not less than three months' notice before the start of the academic year to which the fee increase is intended to apply.

-- 10.2 In such cases, King's reserves the right to increase fees annually to recognise these changes.
-Fee increases for Home/EU fee status students are subject to regulatory control by the UK Government.
-This may mean that higher tuition fee increases apply to overseas fees status students than to home/EU fee status students.
-Where such increases are necessary, King's will give affected students not less than 3 months' notice before the start of the academic year to which the fee increase is intended to apply. - 10.3 In any event, an annual increase in tuition fees will not exceed the cap specified in this section (10).
-This does however mean that students entering the second, or later years of study may be charged fees which increase in each year of study.
-However, unless the increase is required to comply with legislation or regulatory requirements, such a fee increase for current students shall not exceed a 5% increase on the previous academic year's tuition fee for the course in question.
-For new students, the level of the fees in your first year will be set out on our website and in your offer letter. - 10.4 Any such increase shall also be subject to any restriction on such increases imposed by legislation or regulatory requirements. - 10.5 If King's notifies you that your fees will be increasing, you may end your contract with us provided that you let Registry Services know by email (registry services@kcl.ac.uk) or in writing no later than two weeks before the start of the academic term for which the fee increase is due to take effect.
+- 9.5 If King's notifies you that your fees will be increasing, you may end your contract with us provided that you let Registry Services know by email (registry services@kcl.ac.uk) or in writing no later than two weeks before the start of the academic term for which the fee increase is due to take effect.
 The effect of ending your contract is that you will not incur fees for the next or subsequent academic terms and your studies with King's will terminate.
 You will remain liable for any fees incurred up to the date before the fee increase takes effect.
 You should consider your options carefully before terminating your contract in such circumstances.
 You may for example want to contact other institutions about whether you might be able to complete your studies with them, and to check what fee increases they might be contemplating.
-You may also want to consider other matters such as accommodation and travel costs. - 10.6 If you defer entry, or your studies are suspended for any reason, the fees when you commence or resume your studies may have increased, on the basis set out above.
+You may also want to consider other matters such as accommodation and travel costs. - 9.6 If your studies are interrupted or suspended for any reason, the fees when you commence or resume your studies may have increased, on the basis set out above.